-The use tax is an excise tax levied on tangible personal property, contracting, or services imported or purchased from an unlicensed seller for resale or use in the State.
-The tax is based upon the purchase price or value of the tangible personal property, contracting, or services purchased or imported, whichever is applicable.
+The use tax is levied on tangible personal property, contracting, services, or intangible property imported or purchased from an unlicensed seller for resale or use in the State.
+The tax is based on the purchase price or value of the tangible personal property, contracting, services or intangible property purchased or imported, whichever is the case.

-Effective January 1, 2007, the City and County of Honolulu surcharge of $\frac{1}{2}$ of 1% is imposed upon Oahu activities subject to the 4% General Excise and Use Taxes.
-The State retains, as General Fund realizations, 10% of the county surcharge collected to reimburse the State for the costs of assessment, collection and disposition of the surcharge.
+Effective January 1, 2007, the CCH surcharge of 1⁄2 of 1% is imposed upon O'ahu activities subject to the 4% General Excise and Use Taxes.
+Prior to September of 2017, the State retained, as General Fund realizations, 10% of the county surcharge collected to reimburse the State for the costs of assessment, collection and disposition of the surcharge.
+Act 1, First SpSLH 2017, reduced the State's retention from 10% to 1% as of September 5, 2017.